Skip to main contentAccessibility Statement

 • improve attitudes to learning and academic performance

 This programme can be delivered at the universal level or to small groups.
 All staff who attend this training will receive a PDF of session plans including resources that can be used in each session, which will enable them to deliver the programme.
-They will also be signposted to other resources that will further support the implementation of the programme.

 This course is aimed at teachers, teaching assistants and pastoral support staff who work with all children and young people, and those with social, emotional and mental health needs.
-Please note that this training runs over 2 days.
-Delegates must attend training on both dates.
-Please book your place for both days.
+This training runs over 2 days.

 Aims